 The proposed plan submitted for review, according to information provided for the review, calls for 24% impervious surface.
 The development is proposing 236.2 acres of open space, which is 40% of the total site.
 Through the Community Choices Toolkit, ARC recommends for a conservation subdivision that a minimum of 40% of the land is open space.
 The proposed development meets this requirement of the conservation subdivision.
-Additionally, most of the preserved open space is located adjacent to the Tussahaw Reservoir and would be available for public uses.
+Additionally, most of the preserved open space is located adjacent to the Tussahaw Reservoir.
+The Tussahaw Reservoir will have controlled limited public access points designated by the Henry County Water and Sewer Authority.
 Also there is any opportunity to connect the proposed open space of this development with a county owned greenspace tract owned by Henry County Waster and Sewer Authority.
 It is recommended that the developer and the county coordinate efforts connect the open spaces between the properties.